 - Giving you certainty: We won’t cancel classes, charge you more, or send you home in the middle of the term.

 - Rigorous and immersive: Online classes intentionally designed to provide the academic experience you deserve.

 Why are we doing it this way?
 Because it’s honest and it’s safe.

-No college can guarantee that fall classes will be offered on campus.
-But at EWU we will plan for both so that you have the most flexibility any college can give you.
+As the situation surrounding COVID-19 continues to evolve and new federal and state guidelines are issued, no college can guarantee that 2020-2021 classes will be offered in-person, but at EWU we will plan for both so that you have maximum flexibility.

 You get to choose what works best for you.

-Fall will look different this year, but EWU will always be the same: flexible, affordable, and the best value in the state of Washington.
+This year will look different, but EWU will always be the same: flexible, affordable, and the best value in the state of Washington.

 The Eagle Store